setbern/react-chrome-redux-boilerplate/README.md

 Would be estatic to hear feedback from all, Just open an issue and lets your thoughts out!

-###Huge shout out to @tshaddix much of this from based off his examples he gave at soCal Talk and for builidng react-chrome-redux
+###Huge shout out to @tshaddix much of this is based off his examples he gave at soCal Talk and for blessing us with react-chrome-redux